Tetravalent distance magic graphs of small order and an infinite family of examples: Abstract

 \section{Abstract}

-A graph of order $n$ is said to be {\em distance magic} if it admits a bijective labeling of its vertices with integers from 1 to $n$ such that each vertex has the same sum of the labels of its neighbors.
+A graph of order $n$ is {\em distance magic} if it admits a bijective labeling of its vertices with integers from $1$ to $n$ such that each vertex has the same sum of the labels of its neighbors.

-It turns out that up to order 10 the only connected tetravalent distance magic graphs are the well known wreath graphs, while for each of the orders 12, 14 and 16 there is one additional tetravalent distance magic graph of that order.
+This paper contributes to the long term project of characterizing all tetravalent distance magic graphs.
+With the help of a computer we find that out of almost nine million connected tetravalent graphs up to order $16$ only nine are distance magic.
+In fact, besides the six well known wreath graphs there are only three other examples, one of each of the orders $12$, $14$ and $16$.
 We introduce a generalization of wreath graphs, the so-called quasi wreath graphs, and classify all distance magic graphs among them.
 This way we obtain infinitely many new tetravalent distance magic graphs.
-Moreover, the two non-wreath graphs of orders 12 and 14 are quasi wreath graphs while the one of order 16 can be obtained from a quasi wreath graph of order 14 using a simple construction due to Ková\v{r}, Fronček and Ková\v{r}ová.
+Moreover, the two non-wreath graphs of orders $12$ and $14$ are quasi wreath graphs while the one of order $16$ can be obtained from a quasi wreath graph of order $14$ using a simple construction due to Ková\v{r}, Fronček and Ková\v{r}ová.

 \hrule

 \begin{quotation}

 {\em Keywords: } distance magic, tetravalent, quasi wreath graph